eclipse-sumo/sumo/docs/web/docs/Simulation/Public_Transport.md

 # Importing Public Transport

+## OSM

 The [osmWebWizard tool](../Tutorials/OSMWebWizard.md) can be used to import public transport data from OpenStreetMap for a selected area.

-This import uses an intermediate data format to describe public transport lines.
+This import uses an intermediate data format (*ptlines-file*) to describe public transport lines.
 The usage of this line data is explained at [Tutorials/PT_from_OpenStreetMap](../Tutorials/PT_from_OpenStreetMap.md).

+## GTFS

+The tool [gtfs2pt.py](../Tools/Import/GTFS.md) can be used to import public transport data for a geo-referenced network.

+## Automatic Schedule Generation

+The tool [ptlines2flows.py](../Tools/Misc.md#ptlines2flowspy) can be used to generated a public transport schedule with 'until' and 'duration' values for a given sequence of stops.
+The schedule times are derived by running a simulation in the background.